dnsimple/dnsimple-support/content/articles/aaaa-record.markdown

 ## AAAA record format {#record-format}

 The structure of an AAAA record follows the standard top-level format definition defined [RFC 1035](https://tools.ietf.org/html/rfc1035#section-3.2.1).
-The RDATA section is composed by one single element:
+The RDATA section is composed of one single element:

 |:--------|:--------------------------------------------------------|
 | address | A 128 bit Internet address representing an IPv6 address |